JACKSON HOLE GUIDE

 Temps can be bone-rattling.
 Find the best snow Dec - Feb, but dress warmly!

-For an indulgent night in, head to the Bodega in Teton Village and order a sloshie (a frozen alcoholic slushie) and grab a delicious take-and-bake pizza and some amazing locally crafted ice cream sandwiches
+For an indulgent night in, head to the Bodega in Teton Village and order a slushie (a frozen alcoholic slushie) and grab a delicious take-and-bake pizza and some amazing locally crafted ice cream sandwiches.

-Consider hiring a guide for groups up to 5 with the Jackson Hole Mountain Sports School.
-Enjoy line cutting privileges and remove any stress around navigating this huge mountain as your guide shows you the goods and secret stashes
+Consider hiring a guide for groups of up to 5 with the Jackson Hole Mountain Sports School.
+Enjoy line-cutting privileges and remove any stress around navigating this huge mountain as your guide shows you the goods and secret stashes.

 For an in-depth breakdown of Jackson Hole's terrain, head to our Mountain Guide.
 Top trails and mountain stats included.

 Getting to Jackson Hole is the hardest part!
 Once you’re here, transit between Teton Village and the town of Jackson is fairly simple.
 Renting a car is not essential if you fly to Jackson, though it will enable more flexible plans.

 Distance: ~300 miles South West, Travel Time: ~ 4.5 - 5 hours drive